marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 ## Regulatory divergence at the whole genome scale {#section:spring:genomedivergence}

-The
+The effects of polyploidy on gene expression are varied and seemingly influenced by the species and the time since hybridization[@osborn_understanding_2003].

-Immediately following hybridization, large transcriptional changes are observed in polyploids. wang_genomewide_2006
+Immediately following hybridization, large transcriptional changes are observed in polyploids[@yoo_homoeolog_2013; flagel_evolutionary_2010].
-In synthetic Arabidopsis allopolyploids, Wang et al showed They showed that genes originating from A. arenosa tend to dom- inate over homoeologous genes from A. thaliana by contributing more to total gene expression in the allotetraploid percentages of genes in the hormonal regulation and cell defense and aging
+In synthetic Arabidopsis allopolyploids, Wang et al. (2006)[@wang_genomewide_2006] observed different contributions to the transcriptome from the different constituent genomes, consistent with extensive gene silencing following polyploidy[@comai_phenotypic_2000].
+These results from Arabidopsis allopolyploids demonstrate a major way in which gene expression can vary after polyploidy: genome dominance.
+Genome dominance is observed when the combined gene expression of gene pairs from the two constituent genomes of a polyploid are consistently biased towards a particular genome[@adams_genes_2003; @buggs_legacy_2014].
+These expression inequalities may influence the evolution of the polyploid, with results in maize revealing that gene loss favours copies that contribute less to overall expression[@schnable_differentiation_2011].
+In cotton (*Gossypium raimondii*) 99.4\ % of ~2,000 gene pairs exhibited biased expression in at least one of the three tissues tested[@renny_byfield_ancient_2014].
+Interestingly, this bias was found to be tissue specific, suggesting that homologous genes may diverge to become tissue specific over evolutionary time[@adams_genes_2003; @renny_byfield_ancient_2014].

-In order to investigate the retention of duplicated flowering time genes in the *B.\ napus* genome, and the mechanisms driving this retention, the expression of these genes in the transcriptomic time series was assessed.
+In order to investigate global differences in expression between the genomes of *B.\ napus*, the expression of genes on the separate genomes were compared using the transcriptomic time series.
 The genome of origin seems to influence the expression of genes in the *B.\ napus* genome, with different patterns of expression bias observed at the genome-wide level relative to homoeologue level comparisons.
 Investigating the retention of genes reveals that flowering time genes have been retained in the *B.\ napus* genome, and that this is also observed among the subset of expressed genes.
 This suggests that the retained gene copies may be functional.